ruuda/rcl/README.md

 ## Status

-RCL is a hobby project without stability promise.
-It is usable and useful, well-tested, and well-documented, but also still experimental, and it may have breaking changes.
+RCL is usable and useful, well-tested, and well-documented.
+It is still pre-1.0, though backwards-incompatible changes have been rare in the past years.
 Syntax highlighting is available for major editors like Vim, Emacs, Helix, and Zed.
+RCL is a community project without commercial support.

 ## Support RCL